alexec/www.alexecollins.com/source/2016-03-20-developing-with-docker-building-patterns.html.md

 date: 2016-03-20 16:00 UTC
 tags: docker, developing-with-docker
 ---
-This is my 4th post on [developing with Docker](/tags/developing-with-docker)).
-In previous posts I've focussed on debugging applications.
-This post deals with some common ways you can build Docker images.
+This is my 4th post on [developing with Docker](/tags/developing-with-docker).
+In this post deals with some common ways you can build Docker images.

 I'm going to assuming you've already packaged your application (e.g. into a JAR).

 There are several choices: **scratch + binary**, <!-- **scratch + zip**,--> **language stack**, and **distro + package manager**.

+As usual, you can find the [source code on Github](https://github.com/alexec/docker-building-patterns).

 ## Scratch + Binary

-Scratch is the most basic image, it does not contain any files at all.
+Scratch is the most basic base image, it does not contain any files or programs at all.
 You must build a **standalone binary application** if you are going to use this.
-Lets seen an example.
+Lets see an example.

 Firstly, we'll build a standalone binary application using Docker.
 Create an empty directory, and then create `main.go` with the following content:

 ~~~go
 package main